-Area and architectural values are also precedent in an appraisal.
+Location and architectural values are also a priority in an appraisal.

 Being a documented and carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.

-The person behind the report is hands down the biggest difference between a CMA and an appraisal.
+The person creating the report is frankly the most significant difference between a CMA and an appraisal.

-Real estate agents, who may not have a complete understanding of valuation methods or the entire market, generate CMA's.
+Real estate agents, who may not have a true grasp of valuation methods or the entire market, create CMA's.

-For a more detailed view of the work that goes into an appraisal report click here: Sample Appraisal Report
+For a more detailed look at what goes into an appraisal report click here: Sample Appraisal Report

 - The appraisal's purpose.